-Rare siderite originating from the stars is used for its warped blade, which splits into two via a trick, and exhibits its true value with high-speed attacks like stepping.
+Rare meteoric iron originating from the stars is used for its warped blade, which splits in two via the trick, and exhibits its true value with high-speed attacks like stepping.

 But as more and more joined in the hunt, this senior hunter would undoubtedly start seeing some of these juniors become drunk on the beast blood.
 Suddenly, the siderite blades sending off those who succumbed to the beast scourge needed to be pointed toward friends.
 He decided to be the one to take up this morbid task, alone.
 The choice was logical.
 His time as a hunter likely translated to strength over other hunters, and Gehrman needed to remain the central pillar for the old workshop.
 Moreover, this man was a foreigner, meaning that he was undoubtedly eyed with suspicion by the Yharnamites.
 This immigrant from the frontier may have loved his fellow hunters, but there is no guarantee that they all felt the same.
 If anyone was to perform this “cursed” duty slaying his fellow man, let it be someone peers already assumed the worst about.
 And there only needed to be one bearer of this deplorable fate.